 What you will find though are a multitude of lovely little pensions with shaded gardens and outdoor seating areas tucked away in the town’s confusing maze of narrow cobblestone streets.

-We stayed at Piteoussa Guesthouse, which was located on one of the tranquil backstreets just a few minutes walk from the harbour front.
+We stayed at the gorgeous Piteoussa Guesthouse, which was located on one of the tranquil backstreets just a few minutes walk from the harbour front.

 It is possible to take one of the island’s numerous water taxis between resorts, but this can get expensive and from what I could gather there are no set timetables; the boats leave when they have enough passengers or enough money to make their journey worthwhile.
 The only other options for getting around are donkey or those reliable old feet of yours.
 Personally I like mine and use them as much as I can.